-All construction, renovation, demolition, and changes in activity on the parcel require some sort of municipal permit.
+All construction, renovation, demolition, and changes in activity on a parcel require some sort of municipal permit.
 This can include:

-- Building a new home or attachment to your home, and
+- Building a detached garage or accessory building; and

-- Building a new building, solar farm, wind farm, greenhouse, or other type of building
+- Building a new building, solar farm, wind farm, or greenhouse.

 Development Permit: A permit required under the RM's Zoning Bylaw.
 A development permit outlines what uses are allowed on a site and how those uses fit within the requirements of zoning regulations.
 Acquiring a development permit is the first step for all projects that alter or may affect your property.

 Building Permit: A permit required under the RM's Building Bylaw and mandated by the National Building Code of Canada.
 A building permit ensures that all new buildings, alterations to existing buildings, changes to building use, and building demolitions meet national safety standards.